Why Medical Aid Cover is Essential in South Africa

 The stress of not being able to pay the medical bills gets added to the fact that while in hospital and perhaps afterwards too, your spouse is unable to earn a salary compounding your stress to higher levels.

-Why the need for cover
+Why the need for medical aid cover

 - You arrive at the hospital and then your costs really start mounting up.
 You pay for your hospital bed and theatre fees which can be anywhere from R50 000.
 Along with those fees come the doctor or specialist fees and these start at around R400 to R800 and progress from there.
 This fee is only a consultation fee and then the charges rise depending on the amount of time spent with you and in theatre.
 Depending on the severity of the accident, you could find yourself having to pay for high care facilities, increasing your expenses further from R1000 per day to R5000 per day and more.
 Then your recovery period starts and physiotherapy and post-op care begins with medication and rehabilitation sessions.